jeroenpeeters/thesis/README.md

  - [ ] Identify CI solutions and performance in practice
  - [ ] Identify improvements with thorough problem analysis
  - [ ] Realize the improvements
- - [ ] Report the performance of the improved situation
+ - [ ] Report on the performance of the improved situation

 # Popularity